The easiest Insulin Resistance Diet breakfast!

 For the plain version this is what you need (it’s a bland taste, just milky with bits of fiber in it – not unpleasant but if you want more flavor, see suggestions below – make sure you read the section on whey protein powder):

-- protein (whey protein isolate)
+- protein (whey protein powder)

 - fiber (psyllium husk)

-- omega 3 (fish oil capsules)
+- omega 3 fatty acids (fish oil capsules)

 Not only that, you have these added benefits:

 - super-quick!
 Once you have the basic ingredients to hand, you can make it and drink it in a minute